stratisproject/Documentation/source/Developer Resources/SmartContracts/Tutorial2-HelloWorld/hello-world-tutorial-introduction.rst

-.. _hello-world-tutorial-introduction:
+.. _hello-world-tutorial-introduction-dev:

 **********************************************************
-Smart Contract Tutorial 2 - A "Hello World" smart contract
+A "Hello World" smart contract
 **********************************************************

 This next tutorial in the series looks at a classic "Hello World" program.